-The current financial state of the Indian Airlines are, mildly spoken, in a quagmire.
+The current financial state of the Indian airlines is, mildly spoken, in a quagmire.

 Most worldwide airlines had a profitable year in 2018, except the Indian airlines.
 The financial downfall of the airlines started as early as back in 2015.

 Why are the Indian airline companies facing losses, even after many new aircraft investments to modernize their fleets and reduce the operating cost?